kru2710shna/Document-Text-Detection/README.md

   - **Gunicorn**: WSGI server for running Flask applications.
   - **Tesseract**: OCR tool used for text detection.
   - **OpenCV & Pillow**: Used for image processing tasks.

-### Upcoming Version: 0.1.0

-Expected release by the end of the month with the following enhancements:

-- **Pattern Matching**: Improved text detection with pattern recognition.
-- **Intelligent Character & Word Recognition**: Enhanced accuracy in recognizing characters and words from complex images.
-- **User Management**: Integration of session management, user login, and logout functionality.
-- **Backend Updates**: Optimizations for better performance and security.

 ### Installation